sarahmthomas/CS193_Fall18_Lab3/README.md

 - Print Statements after writing examples in *BuggyUtilClient.java*
 - Reading through the code to see if it makes sense

-### 3.2: Submit Working Code - "Talk is cheap.
+### 3.3: Submit Working Code - "Talk is cheap.
 Show me the code."
-You should submit code that passes all test cases!
+*TODO:* You should submit code that passes all test cases!

 *REMEMBER: Just because something OUGHT to work, does not mean it will.
 Always question any assumptions or claims made about how code behaves!*

+## TODO -- What needs to get done for this project
+- Add 3 commands to your ~/.vimrc file
+- Pull Git Repository into IntelliJ
+- Submit code that passes all test cases to master branch